iluvjava/Maths/Notebook 2.0/AMATH 584 (Numerical Linear Algbra)/LU Decomposition/LU Decomposition Remastered.md

 Where the matrix $A$ is the matrix we wish to LU decompose and $A^{(1)}$ is $A[2:, 2:]$.

-In this case, it's not hard to see that:
+In this case, it's not hard to solve for $l$:

 $$
 a_{1, 1}l = -v\implies l = -v/a_{1,1}